shikhar3295/adam2392.github.io/content/blog/personal/Personal Goals - 2018.md

 I've picked up photography and I enjoy just posting on Instagram/Facebook, photos that I take, that I like.
 I've stopped dancing, but I've started working out on a consistent basis.

 I want to reach a
-bench of 225 [ ],
+- bench of 225 [ ],
-a deadlift of 275 [ ] and
+- a deadlift of 275 [ ] and
-consistent running of 1-5 miles (by the end of the year) [ ].
+- consistent running of 1-5 miles (by the end of the year) [ ].

-In addition, I want to release a series of publicly shared blog posts on professional topics I feel are important:

-- bitcoin [ ]
-- blockchain technologies and ethereum [ ]
-- machine learning and AI [ ]
-- VR and AR [ ]

 #### 5. Cooking and Lifestyle [ ]
 I want to be cooking at least 5 times a week, so that I can maintain a healthy diet.
 I will look at maintaining a combination of recipes and learning something new every other month!
+I'll keep an update here on the recipes I learn and experiment with.

 - Chicken Breast [ ]
 - Steak [ ]